globalbrain/sefirot/README.md

 </script>
 ```

-When compiling your project, don't forget to transpire the code.
+When compiling your project, don't forget to transpile the code.
 For example, in Nuxt, you should define the following settings at `nuxt.config.js`.

 ```js
 export default {